 Not really, but it sure looked that way.

 I was at a venue well known to Toronto fans of jazz, blues and roots music — Hugh’s Room Live.
 But the joint was jammed with a production crowd: costumes, makeup, sets, camera and sound crews, smoke machine, props and, of course, the craft service table.
-Among the audience were clubgoers in their postwar finery and a waitress with a tray of cocktails, and on stage there was a grand piano, a period-appropriate drum set, a bass and three musicians: bass player Brandon Davis, drummer Clarence Jones and, on the keys, Thompson Egbo-Egbo, looking uncannily like a young Oscar Peterson.
+Among the audience were clubgoers in their postwar finery and a waitress with a tray of cocktails, and on stage there was a grand piano, a period-appropriate drum set, a bass and three musicians: bass player Brandon Davis, drummer David Lowe and, on the keys, Thompson Egbo-Egbo, looking uncannily like a young Oscar Peterson.

 All these forces had been gathered to produce a one-minute feature — a Heritage Minute on the young Oscar’s roots in the Montreal club scene of the ‘40s.
 This Heritage Minute, produced by Historica Canada, is the first to feature a jazz artist as its subject.